-As Medical Director of Radiation Oncology at Cancer Treatment Centers of America (CTCA) at Midwestern Regional Medical Center, Dr. Bernard Eden is excited by what his team can offer patients—advanced technology within a collaborative and caring environment.
+This video features Dr. Bernard Eden, Director of Radiation Oncology at Cancer Treatment Centers of America (CTCA) at Midwestern Regional Medical Center.